 Price: Adults £295, Child (under 16) £175

 What's included?
-Canoe, Canoe paddle, life vest, dry bag (to store your kit), qualified river guide, camping fees, food (not snack food), transport back to your vehicles.
+Canoe, Canoe paddle, life vest, dry bag (to store your kit), qualified river guide, camping fees, food (not snack food), transport back to your vehicles at the end of the trip.